By Kenneth Jones

 “At a time when intolerance is on the upswing and empathy is under siege, Alabama Story is just the play we need.” – St. Louis Post-Dispatch

 Alabama Shakespeare Festival is doing its part to flatten the COVID-19 curve.
-Unfortunately, that means we are closing Alabama Story after Saturday, March 14 and canceling or postponing other productions and activities.
+Unfortunately, that means we are closing Alabama Story early and canceling or postponing other productions and activities.
 As always, we thank you for your support of ASF.
-Learn more at ASF.net/FAQ.
+We hope you are joining us as we continue to create online at ASF.net/PlayOn.

 Emily Wheelock Reed